 The blue light was just ahead.
 The blue light with its panic button, and the call box to the campus police.
 She almost collapsed when she saw it.
 She glanced behind her, making sure the vampire wasn't there, then made one last push.

-She leaned against the light pole and let it bear her weight, and smashed the panic button repeatedly.
-The blue light kicked on, and the path was filled with a sapphire glow, punctuated with white flashes.
+She leaned against the light pole and let it bear her weight, then smashed the panic button repeatedly.
+The blue light kicked on, and the path was filled with a sapphire glow punctuated with white flashes.
 The speaker crackled to life.
 "Campus PD, what's your emergency?"
 The voice sounded bored.

 She was cut off by the sound of tearing metal and hissing electricity.
 Her voice died in her throat, and she looked helplessly at the call box, lying on the ground in front of her.
 It was marred by four parallel gouges.

 The vampire was there, calmly studying his hand as his talons retracted.
 He looked up at her with cool gray eyes.
 Studied her.

 "Keep running," he said.

 She did.
 Down the winding path, across the bridge.
 She stepped on a loose stone and crashed to the ground.
 Fire lanced through her leg.
 She threw another harried glance behind her, then struggled to her feet.
 Her ankle gave out as soon as she put weight on it, and she winced, tears blurring her vision.

 She hobbled forward as fast as she could.
 Down the empty sidewalk.
 Across the empty quad.
 Past empty windows in empty dorms, waiting for the Freshmen that wouldn't arrive until tomorrow.

 She fumbled for her key card.
 Swiped it through the reader.
 It made an angry little noise, and flashed red.
 She swiped again, same result.

 "Come on, come on," she said, and swiped again.
 Again, the red light flashed.